Build migration plan with Azure Migrate

 Start by identifying your on-premises infrastructure, applications, and dependencies.
 This helps you to identify workloads for migration to Azure, and to gather optimized cost projections.
 The Discovery and assessment tool helps you to identify the workloads you have in use, dependencies between workloads, and workload optimization.

 Azure Migrate uses a lightweight Azure Migrate appliance to perform agentless discovery of on-premises VMware VMs, Hyper-V VMs, other virtualized servers, and physical servers.
 Continuous discovery collects server configuration information, and performance metadata, as well as application data.
 Here's what the appliance collects from on-premises servers:

 Server, disk, and NIC metadata.

 Performance data, including CPU and memory utilization, disk IOPS, and throughput.

-Along with data discovered with the Server Assessment tool, you can use your Configuration Management Database (CMDB) data to build a view of your server and database estate, and to understand how your servers are distributed across business units, application owners, geographies, etc. This helps decide which workloads to prioritize for migration.
+Along with data discovered with the Discovery and assessment tool, you can use your Configuration Management Database (CMDB) data to build a view of your server and database estate, and to understand how your servers are distributed across business units, application owners, geographies, etc. This helps decide which workloads to prioritize for migration.

 Dependencies between workloads

 After server discovery, you can analyze dependencies, to visualize and identify cross-server dependencies, and optimization strategies for moving interdependent servers to Azure.
 The visualization helps to understand whether certain servers are in use, or if they can be decommissioned, instead of being migrated.
 Analyzing dependencies helps ensure that nothing is left behind, and to surprise outages during migration.
 With your application inventory and dependency analysis done, you can create high-confidence groups of servers, and start assessing them.